90% of consumers trust in companies and services recommended by friends, relatives or people they know. Only 33% trust ads (Nielsen).

 If you are already providing a great service and awesome support, customers are probably already talking about you.
 If you tap into this word of mouth and implement a referral program strategy using your support channel, you have the potential to unlock a ton of referrals.

 You can promote your campaigns via social media, emails, SMS and other platforms.
 Alternatively, brochures given to staff members to issue out to customers who visit your brick and mortar business can serve the same task.
 The point is, make the campaign known to as many customers as possible.
+Fine tune your refer a friend messaging and refer a friend slogan to create those eye catchy triggers.

 There are many well-made referral programs software out there.
 Here’s some top-notch refer a friend program ideas and examples you can learn from, as far as creative thinking goes.